 Use Positive Self-Talk

 When facing a change and the fear that comes with it, don't use phrases like, "I don't think I can do this" or "I'm afraid to do this."
 Those words do nothing but cause us to resist the change and worsen your fear.
-If it is something you want, the only way to get it is to take action and have confidence in yourself to succeed.
-When doubts enter your head, push them away with positive words such as, "I can do this" and "I want to do this."
+If it's something you want, the only way to get it is to take action and have confidence in yourself that you'll succeed.
+Push doubts away with positive phrases like, "I can do this" and "I want to do this."

 Give Yourself an Out

 If you find yourself in a place of indecision or fear about what step to take next, strike a bargain with yourself.
-Plan an action but give yourself permission to step back if that action is too uncomfortable.
+Plan an action, but give yourself permission to step back if that action is too uncomfortable.
 If you don't like the results of the newest change, you can always go back and do things the way you were doing them before you took action.
 Instead of not moving forward because of the fear, move forward and if you don't like it, go back to the status quo with a new plan of action.
-Nothing ventured, nothing gained!